javid550/PyLearn7_Assignments/Assignment_16/pong game/README.md

 ### Game guide :
 - You can move your rocket with scrolling up and down your mouse
--
+- When the ball pass your rocket border , one point will be added to your competitors score ;
-- If you lose the game there will be *Game_Over* massage and *Your score* displayed below of that massage
+  also if you can get pass the ball , you will get one point

 ### Installation guide